Live Broadcast: December 9, 2017 with Bon Iver, Bela Fleck & Abigail Washburn, and Ryan Hamilton

 Actress Serena Brook has appeared off-Broadway, on the national tour circuit, and on regional theater stages.
 In the Twin Cities, her work includes productions at Chanhassen Dinner Theatres, 7th House Theater, the Guthrie Theater's Dowling Studio, and the Pantages Theatre in Minneapolis.
 The Eagan, Minnesota, native is also a voice-over artist who can be heard on national and regional radio commercials.

-Newest member of the world-renowned Turtle Island Quartet, Alex Hargreaves is an innovative, cross-genre violinist described as "one of the greatest improvising violinists in America today" by virtuoso mandolinist/composer Mike Marshall, and "the best young jazz violinist in America" by Matt Glaser, artistic director of Berklee College of Music, American Roots Program.
+Newest member of the world-renowned Turtle Island Quartet, Alex Hargreaves is an innovative, cross-genre violinist described as “one of the greatest improvising violinists in America today” by virtuoso mandolinist/composer Mike Marshall.
 He has performed on stages worldwide, including Austin City Limits, the Grand Ole Opry, and the Newport Jazz and Folk Festivals.
-Among his recordings are his debut album, Prelude, and, more recently, The Brotet, with Samson Grisman, Dominick Leslie, and Nathaniel Smith.
+Among his recordings: The Brotet, with Samson Grisman, Dominick Leslie, and Nathaniel Smith.

-The New York Times has called Julian Lage "one of jazz's breezier virtuosos, possessed of an unflappable technical facility and a seemingly boundless curiosity."
-A former child prodigy, the California-born, New York-based guitarist boasts a resume that an artist twice his age would be proud to claim.
-In addition to his many collaborations, Julian has released three albums as leader, most recently 2016's Arclight.
-Mount Royal (Free Dirt Records) -- his duo album with guitarist Chris Eldridge -- earned a Grammy nomination for Best Contemporary Instrumental Album.
+The New York Times has called Julian Lage “one of jazz’s breezier virtuosos, possessed of an unflappable technical facility and a seemingly boundless curiosity.”
+A former child prodigy, he boasts a résumé that a guitarist twice his age would be proud to claim.
+In addition to his many collaborations, Julian has released three albums as leader, most recently 2016’s Arclight.
+Mount Royal — his duo album with guitarist Chris Eldridge — earned a Grammy nomination for Best Contemporary Instrumental Album.

 With her ethereal voice and substantive songwriting, Aoife O'Donovan captivates fans and critics alike.
 She was lead singer of the string band Crooked Still and a featured vocalist on The Goat Rodeo Sessions, the Grammy-winning album by Yo-Yo Ma, Stuart Duncan, Edgar Meyer, and Chris Thile.
 Her own recordings include Man In A Neon Coat: Live From Cambridge.
 Along with Sarah Jarosz and Sara Watkins, Aoife performs as I'm With Her, whose first full-length album, See You Around, is due out in February.